Kunlun Nu: Daoist influence

 Mole's gravity defying abilities and agelessness suggests the fictional character is a practitioner of esoteric life-prolonging exercises akin to xian, or immortals.
 According to a tale attributed to the Daoist adept Ge Hong, some hunters in the Zhongnan Mountains saw a naked man whose body was covered in black hair.
 Whenever they tried to capture him he “leapt over gullies and valleys as if in flight, and so could not be overtaken."
 After finally ambushing the man, the hunters learned it was in fact a 200 plus year old woman who had learned the arts of immortality from an old man in the forest.
 Still, it was popular in folktales for immortals to sell medicine in the city, just like Mole does.
 The hagiography of the immortal Hu Gong (Sire Gourd) says he sold medicine in the market place during the day and slept in a magic gourd hanging in his stall at night.

 How the Kunlun Slave Became an Immortal

 The late Ming dynasty bibliographer and playwright Mei Dingzuo (梅鼎祚, 1549–1615) wrote a play entitled "How the Kunlun Slave Became an Immortal" (昆仑奴剑侠成仙).
 The play expands upon the story in several ways.
 For instance, Mole explains to Cui that despite his wonderful abilities, he "is a slave because of an obligation from a past life."
 During the ten year interval between his escape and when he is spotted selling medicine in the market place, Mole cultivates immortality through Daoist practices and befriends many immortals.
-A woodblock print of the play appearing in Assorted Plays from the High Ming (盛明雜劇, 1629) portrays Mole as a large-framed man with characteristic foreign features such as large eyes, a thick beard, and foreign dress.
+A woodblock print of the play appearing in Assorted Plays from the High Ming (盛明雜劇, 1629) portrays Mole as a large-framed man with characteristic features such as a thick beard and foreign dress.